appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 ```

 ## Display images dynamically
-Fetching data from an API or querying a data source.
-This allows you to display images that change based on user input or other components such as widget or query.
+Fetch data from an API or query a data source.
+This allows you to display images that change based on user input or other components, such as a widget or query.

 You can dynamically populate an image based on another widget.
 For example, suppose you have a Table displaying a list of users with their respective image URLs stored in a column.